-- Static mechanism: A functional entity may identify the target communicating party (e.g., SCF to PD-FE, PD-FE to TRC-FE) through statically configured location information, which includes either the IP address or the fully qualified domain name (FQDN).
-This information would be processed through, for example, the DNS. - Dynamic mechanism: A functional entity may identify the target communicating party and determine its network address automatically through information such as the type of service and a set of service attributes, or the query of, for example, the DNS using the end user's identifier for the target communicating party in a particular address realm.
+- Static mechanism: A functional entity may obtain the topology and connectivity information of all relevant communicating parties from statically configured location information, which includes either the IP address or the fully qualified domain name (FQDN).
+This information would be retrieved through, for example, the DNS. - Dynamic mechanism: A functional entity may formulate the topology and connectivity information of all relevant communicating parties and update the information automatically.